isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     }

 The suffix used when generating an FQDN, or when qualifying a partial name, is specified by the ``ddns-qualifying-suffix`` parameter.
-This parameter has no default value; thus, it is mandatory when DDNS updates are enabled.
-To set its value simply set it to the desired string:
+It is strongly recommended that the user supply a value for the qualifying prefix when DDNS updates are enabled.
+For obvious reasons, we cannot supply a meaningful default.

 ::